jl777/SuperNET/README.md

 You must install nanomsg as well.
 See https://github.com/KomodoPlatform/komodo/wiki/Installing-Komodo-Manually#install-nanomsg

-Start PIZZA, BEER and KMD daemons with `-pubkey=`
+Start PIZZA, BEER, TXSCLCC and KMD daemons with `-pubkey=`

 Open p2p ports for each coin.
 Open port 17711 for iguana.

 Fund `-pubkey=` address on all 3 nodes.
 Import privkey to all 3 nodes.

 If you need PIZZA or BEER, use the faucets at https://www.atomicexplorer.com/#/faucet/beer and https://www.atomicexplorer.com/#/faucet/pizza or ask in #notarynode channel.
+For TXSCLCC chain, please mine 1 block using 1 CPU thread to use for notarization and after mining a block you can stop mining TXSCLCC.

 Create a file named `pubkey.txt` at `~/2019NNtestnet/iguana/pubkey.txt`.
 Contents should be
 ```